8none1/octopus_powerups/README.md

         end_time: "{{state_attr('sensor.power_up_times', 'end') | as_datetime }}"
 ```

-This coverts the previous sensor in to something a bit easier to work with.
+This converts the previous sensor in to something a bit easier to work with.
 The sensor will turn `ON` at the start of the Power Up and `OFF` at the end.
-There are two attributes of this sensor; the overall duration of the Power Up and the amount of time remaining until the end.
+There are four attributes of this sensor:
+ - the overall duration of the Power Up
+ - the amount of time remaining until the end of the Power Up
+ - The start time of the Power Up
+ - The end time of the Power Up

 # Affiliate Code